PokerMMon/pokermmon.github.io/README.md

+# NOTE
+This repository is no longer being maintained due to TPC taking down the main archive silently from the Internet Archive without an email being sent that said it was removed.
+Due to this, I won't be able to provide the episodes any longer.
+The original details of the repository can be seen below.
 # POKÉMON HORIZONS: THE SERIES Episode List
 This is a website to easily access Pokémon Horizons episodes in Japanese, Subbed and Dubbed in English!
 <br>This repository does not include every current episode, but is instead uploaded on an alternative site.
 <br>Episodes were obtained from these links:
 <br>- https://archive.org/details/PokemonHorizonsJP [DELETED BY TPC]
 <br>- https://archive.org/details/PokemonHorizonsEN_BBC
-# NOTE
-This repository is no longer being maintained due to TPC taking down the archive silently from the Internet Archive without an email being sent that said it was removed.
-Due to this, I won't be able to provide the episodes any longer.
 ## Features
 - Japanese episodes uploaded to YouTube (for approx. a week per episode)
 - English Subbed episodes from a random website I found